 2. Decentralized exchange (DEX)

 Users can choose to stake with a decentralized exchange like PancakeSwap.
 These protocols often have much higher reward rates than CEXs, and let their customers select an individual validator.
 Staking is often combined with liquidity provision for the best rewards, but requires a greater investment and can be confusing.
 Additionally, DEXs are unregulated, more susceptible to hacks and unprotected by insurance funds the way many centralized alternatives are.

 3. Staking wallets

 Choosing a validator can be a bit intimidating.
-If going down this route, ensure that the validator has never had any slashing offenses, has high uptime, low commission and a high number of crypto already staked.
+If going down this route, ensure that the validator has never had any slashing offences, has high uptime, low commission and a high number of crypto already staked.
 Also, certain wallets are integrated with blockchains to allow direct staking.
 The advantage of directly staking on a network will vary, but it is generally a requirement for voting on relevant governance proposals.
-Examples of the best crypto wallets that support staking include Trustwallet, Exodus wallet, Guarda wallet and Ledger Nano X.
+Examples of some of the best crypto wallets that support staking include Trustwallet, Exodus wallet, Guarda wallet and Ledger Nano X.

 How To Stake Cryptocurrency - Complete Guide